 Nomads network naturally.

-It's part of their DNA, there 'way of being'.
+It's part of their DNA, their 'way of being'.

 Our relational network connects you with nomads on every continent.